 Meanwhile the 2000s were our responsibility.
 I knowingly spent my allowance at Hot Topic, admit to purchasing pseudo-punk bondage pants and a few years later, kitten heels.
 In 2005 I made multiple conscious decisions to layer different polo shirts over one another to coordinate with my flip flops, so like a little sister that no one else is allowed to talk shit about, regarding “the 2000s,” I can.

 And I will.
-At least for a moment longer, because what this all boils down to is a plea: a plea to beg the designers of the upcoming Spring 2015 runways to pretend like 2000 – 2008 didn’t happen.
+At least for a moment longer, because what this all boils down to is a plea: a plea to beg designers to pretend like 2000 – 2008 didn’t happen.

 We know fashion loves nothing more than subculture nostalgia, and everyone has exhausted the ’20s flapper.
 Mod’s been done.
 So has punk.
 The hippie influence has become omnipresent.
-The ’80s have been usurped by Urban Outfitters, and the three ’90s ideals — grunge, Gap and minimalism — are all currently defining what it means to dress in 2014.
+The ’80s have been usurped by Urban Outfitters, and the three ’90s ideals — grunge, Gap and minimalism — are all currently defining what it means to get dressed.